Code-Institute-Submissions/zeeshan-shah-pp2/README.md

 ## Testing

 Testing continued throughout the development of the site.
 During development I used Google developement tool to make sure everything was working properly and to help troubleshoot when things weren't working as expected.
-I used console log for finding errors in my JavaScript code.
-I gave multiple values into the variables to confirm the output.
-I gave some invalid inputs to confirm if the application pop ups the alert message.
+I used the console log to find errors in my JavaScript code.
+I entered several values into the variables to confirm the output.
+I entered some invalid input to confirm if the application shows the warning message.

-There were an error shown by the wave contrast checker, however I didn't change it due to the design requirement and error was not a major one which didnt require a must change.
+There was an error displayed by the wave contrast checker, but I didn't change the colors due to design requirements, and the error was not a fatal error that did not require a change.

-I used Word and Grammarly for the spelling check.
+I used Word and Grammarly for spell checking.

 I ensure through chrome development tool that my website is responsive on a variety of different screen sizes and devices.